Need Great Reset In Healthcare Capacity

 Businesses and schools were shuttered and our family life changed dramatically.
 Like many, I felt for our health care professionals like my wife, who continued working as if nothing had changed.
 Outside of a few hotspots and long term care homes most hospitals felt little impact as well.
 They did go into crisis mode to prepare for the crush of virus patients that never materialized till later this year.

-Many friends and families have said they can hear my voice while reading.
+Many friends and family have said they can hear my voice while reading.
 Click below if you want that too 😃.

 So it was under this reality that I tried to make sense of things.
 With a media seemed more hell bent on scaring than informing, many went to social media to read and share.
 I tossed and turned many a night, wondering if it was some sort of conspiracy - the big reset.
 Why was it only impacting some countries?
 Why were some people not scared and why were others terrified?
 Why did so few people know of anyone impacted by covid?
 Was this a complete overreaction, by government and public health?